BrandonTyhurst/ai-engineer-journey/LOG.md

 ### Next
 - Escape Sequences, String Indexes, Immutability, and Built-In Functions + Methods
 - Base Model vs. Assistant Model, The Reversal Curse, AGI

+## 2025-12-18

+### Learned

+- What I learned (Python):

+- Escape sequences:

+- \t = tab

+- \n = new line

+- Formatted strings:

+- Python 3 f-strings: print(f"Hi {name}") (expressions go inside {})

+- Older style: "Hi {}".format(name)

+- String indexing & slicing:

+- Use square brackets:s[start:stop:step]

+- Indexes start at 0.

+- Slicing rule: [start:stop:step]

+- Reverse a string with [::-1].

+- Negative indexing starts from the end (e.g., s[-1] is last character).

+- Strings are immutable (you can’t change characters in-place).

+- Built-in functions vs methods:

+- Functions: str(), int(), print(), len()

+- len() returns the number of characters (counts spaces) and is not “0-based.”

+- Methods belong to an object and use dot syntax, e.g. s.upper()

+- Examples I learned: .format(), .upper(), .capitalize(), .find(), .replace(), .lower()

+- What I learned (AI/LLMs):

+- Base model vs assistant model:

+- Base model: after pre-training; not tuned to reliably follow instructions or answer in a helpful way.

+- Assistant model: fine-tuned (often instruction-tuned and/or RLHF) to answer questions more directly and in more detail.

+- “Reversal curse” idea: models trained on relationships like A = B may not reliably infer the reverse B = A (you noted there’s research on this).

+- AGI vs ASI: Artificial General Intelligence vs Artificial SuperIntelligence

+- AGI: human-level general intelligence.

+- ASI: beyond human-level intelligence.

+- I learned a definition attributed to a Microsoft Research paper: AGI can involve reasoning, planning, learning from experience, and achieving goals across many environments.

+- “Looking inside LLMs” / the stack:

+- Models (e.g., GPT, Claude, LLaMA)

+- Chat/UIs built on models (e.g., ChatGPT, Claude)

+- Task-specific tools built on models (e.g., GitHub Copilot, Amazon CodeWhisperer)

+- I learned: Copilot is built from a GPT-family base and trained/tuned for code tasks.